Index ¦ Archives ¦ Atom ¦ RSS

 sed -i 's/X-GNOME-Autostart-enabled=true/X-GNOME-Autostart-enabled=false/' tracker*

-Let's check tracker status:
+To check tracker status:

 tracker status

-Then we make a hard reset:
+To perform a hard reset:

 tracker reset --hard

-Disabling GNOME Software and PackageKit download-updates
+Disabling GNOME Software and PackageKit Auto-Updates

 gsettings set org.gnome.software download-updates false